 What is SPIN Selling?

-SPIN Selling was developed by Neil Rackham after analyzing more than 35,000 sales calls by top sales experts.
-SPIN equates to the types of sales questions you'd ask prospects to gain their trust and business.
-The questions are Situation, Problem, Implication and Need-payoff.
+SPIN Selling by Neil Rackham was developed after analyzing over 35,000 sales calls by top sales reps.
+SPIN uses specific open ended sales questions you ask of prospects to gain their trust and business.
+SPIN questions are Situation, Problem, Implication and Need-payoff.

 SPIN Selling Questions